-Grab a great case for your Google Pixel 4a!
+Grab a great case for your Google Pixel 4a

 What are the best Pixel 4a cases?

-There's a lot to love about the Pixel 4a, but the fact that it's only launching in boring black is not one of them.
-Thankfully, black goes with everything, and this means that we can pick up a case to add some pizzazz to our Pixel!
-You can even get name-brand protection with your color-pop with the Caseology Parallax.
-The Classic Blue navy is alluring but still somewhat understated, but if you want to go big and bold, there's also the Coral Pink or Purple-ish — the darling color from last year's Pixel 3a.
+There's a lot to love about the Pixel 4a, and you can pick up a case to add some pizzazz to it, whether you want to go with Just Black or something brighter and bolder.
+The classic blue navy of the Caseology Parallax is alluring but still somewhat understated, for example.
+But if you want to go big and bold, there's also the coral pink or purple-ish — the darling color from the previous generation Pixel 3a.

-If you're hard on your phone and need something a little more rugged to keep your Pixel 4a intact and alive, try the Poetic Guardian.
-Its multi-layer design should help your Pixel 4a better endure drops, and a screen protector is built right into it to protect the front glass.
-The kickstand on the back can be used in portrait mode as well as landscape, which is great for those of us who tend to read Twitter at the dinner table or keep Google Keep notes open next to our laptop.
+If you're hard on your phone and need a more heavy-duty case to keep your Pixel 4a intact and alive, try the Poetic Revolution.
+Its multilayer design should help your Pixel 4a better endure drops, and a screen protector is built right into it to protect the front glass.
+The kickstand on the back can be used in portrait mode and landscape, which is great for those of us who tend to read Twitter at the dinner table or leave Google Keep notes open next to our laptop.

-The initial case selection is a bit small, but I'm happy to see so many cases from popular brands available at launch.
-And if you want to protect the front of your Pixel 4a, we've rounded up the best Pixel 4a screen protectors you can buy.
+There's a great selection of cases for the Pixel 4a available today, from thin cases to heavy duty, from clear cases to wallet cases.
+And if you want to protect the front of your Pixel 4a, we've rounded up the best Pixel 4a screen protectors you can buy as well.

 We may earn a commission for purchases using our links.
 Learn more.